Eye-Opening Information: How to Protect Your Eyes from Summertime Dangers

-In addition to pain, UV rays can cause long-term damage to the eyes.
+UV rays can cause short-term and long-term damage to the eyes.
 The American Optometric Association (AOA) says the effects of exposure to sunlight build over time.
-There seems to be a strong link between sun exposure and a number of serious eye problems.
-So it's very important for children and teens to protect their eyes.
-They tend to spend more time in the sun too.
+There seems to be a strong link between sun exposure and a number of serious eye problems.1 It’s important for people at any age to protect their eyes.
+Tell your children and grandchildren to wear sunglasses and a hat with a brim in the sun too.

 Wear eye protection when doing home projects

 Mowing the lawn, trimming weeds, sawing, hammering nails, and chopping wood all send debris flying.
 The person doing the activity and all those nearby should wear eye protection.
 This means professional quality goggles from a home supply store.

 It’s important to keep your eyes safe during sports and physical activity, especially if you have balls flying at your face.
 Smaller balls, like baseballs or tennis balls, may be more likely to reach your eyes and cause damage because of their size.
 Of course, other sports and games can be dangerous to eyes as well.
 They include playing with pellet or dart guns, archery and paintball.
 Always be watchful and wear protective eyewear when you’re involved in these activities.
 Ask your children and grandchildren to do the same.